Claim: Mark Kelly purchased an AR-15 rifle the day after

 "I would have told him politely that we would not be completing the transaction," MacKinlay said.
 "We do not support his stance that civilians should not be able to purchase assault-style weapons.
 Not by a long shot."

-Americans for Responsible Solutions has not yet responded to our inquiry seeking additional information about the purpose behind Captain Kelly's purchase of an AR-15.
+Americans for Responsible Solutions did not respond to our inquiry seeking additional information about the purpose behind Captain Kelly's purchase of an AR-15.